All Episodes

 I had mononucleosis, flu, pneumonia.

-This was during the SARS crisis in the hospital.
+And this was during the SARS crisis in the hospital.

-My family doctor was afraid to have me admitted lest I get SARS and die.
+So my family doctor was afraid to have me admitted lest I get SARS and die.

-It was February, it was a darkened room and I thought I was going to die.
+And I thought I was going to die.

-So I visualized a place I know very, very well, my aunt's living room in Hawaii, just
+So I visualized the place I know very, very well, my aunt's living room in Hawaii, just on the big island by the sea.

-I just let myself start to go towards that image of myself lying on her living room floor
+And I just let myself start to go towards that image of myself lying on her living room floor beside a lanai where I could, you know, where I did many times before.

-At one point I could start smelling the ocean.
+At one point, I could start smelling the ocean.

 I could hear birds.